 Step 1.
 Create an account on the MultCloud website.

 Step 2.
 Click “Add Cloud” and choose the Google Photos icon, then log in with your Google account to add it to MultCloud.
-You can add your iCloud Photos account to MultCloud in the same way, but it requires one more step for two-factor authentication.
+You can add your iCloud Photos account to MultCloud similarly, but it requires one more step for two-factor authentication.

 Step 3.
-Switch to the Cloud Transfer page, select photos, videos, or albums of Google Photos as the source, and choose a location from iCloud Photos as the destination.
+Switch to the Cloud Transfer page, select the source of photos, videos, or albums of Google Photos, and choose a location from iCloud Photos as the destination.
 Then click “Transfer Now” to magically export everything from Google Photos to iCloud

 - You can click “Schedule” to let MultCloud automatically transfer Google Photos to iCloud.

-Export Google Photos to iCloud on iPhone or iPad: 2 Automatic Ways
+How to Export Google Photos to iCloud on iPhone/iPad

-If you are an iOS user that wants to copy Google Photos to iCloud, there are two automatic solutions waiting for you to try.
-Besides, the last solution also supports Google Photos to iCloud migration on Android devices.
+If you are an iOS user that wants to copy Google Photos to iCloud, there's an automatic solution waiting for you to try.
+Besides, the last tip also supports Google Photos to iCloud migration on Android devices.

 Since all data can be automatically synced to iCloud on iPhone or iPad, you can simply download images from the Google Photos app and enable the sync function of iCloud.
-But same as Google Takeout, this method also requires enough local storage and a stable network.
+But the same as Google Takeout and Download & Upload, this method also requires enough local storage and a stable network.

 Step 1.
 Download and install the Google Photos iOS app on your iPhone, then log in with your Google account.